openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    Campaign selection

-After reading in the simulation parameters from the database, the Wrowser will display all possible parameter combinations, see :ref:`figure-wifimac-experiment1-wrowser-parameter`.
+After reading the simulation parameters from the database, the Wrowser will display all possible parameter combinations, see :ref:`figure-wifimac-experiment1-wrowser-parameter`.